San Andrés Lagunas

 San Andrés Lagunas is a town and municipality in Oaxaca in south-western Mexico.
+The municipality was founded in 1520.
+It was named San Andres Laguna in honor of the Patron Saint "San andres" and "Lagunas" because it has three lagoons, Laguna Grande, Laguna de Nuu Chita, and Laguna.

+Geography

-The municipality covers an area of 100.8 km².
+The municipality covers an area of 100.8 km2.

 It is part of the Teposcolula District in the center of the Mixteca Region.
-It was named San Andres Laguna in honor of the Patron Saint "San andres" and "Lagunas" because it has three lagoons, Laguna Grande, Laguna de Nuu Chita, and Laguna.
-This municipality was founded in 1520 which was the time in which Mexico was a colony.
 Here the environment is fairly humid and as for the result it has different types of flora and fauna.
 This place has many hills along the territory forming a mountain range alongside, but it lacks rivers.

+Demography

 As of 2005, the municipality had a total population of 528.
 Most of which are Catholic.
-Principal economic activities include agriculture, fishing, mining, forestry and tourism.
-There are also people dedicated to the production of mezcal which is the fermentation of maguey plant.

 Infrastructure

 San Andres Laguna's government provides the society with several services.
 The children from these municipalities have the opportunity to go to elementary school, middle school and high school or to schools dedicated to learn how to give the proper definition and expression to a word that is not in Spanish.
 Also it exist the I.M.S.S. which is a hospital that helps people that have lower incomes; they provide medical care and have the responsibility to give pension when people are retired.
 The public services that San Andres Laguna's have is the drinking water to every house there is in the place and the public lighting which are all over the municipalities.
 In addition the people have the television and radio signal and public telephones.
 There are several pavement roads that merge with different federal highway and connect the municipality with the city of Oaxaca and to the near towns around San Andres Lagunas.